Native Plant Garden Planning in Richardson, Texas

 Pink fall plumes.
 Curb appeal.

-HOA Landscaping in Richardson
+HOA Landscaping Rules in Richardson

 Richardson HOAs vary.
 A written plan with plant list and layout helps.
 Clean edges and grouped plantings signal intentional design.
 Dallas Water Utilities offers free irrigation evaluations for some areas.